 Gel vs AGM: Not Quite the Battle of the Ages, But Nice to Know

-AGM (absorbed glass mat) is a special design glass mat designed to wick the battery electrolyte between the battery plates.
+AGM (absorbed glass mat) uses special design glass mat designed to wick the battery electrolyte between the battery plates.
 AGM batteries contain only enough liquid to keep the mat wet with the electrolyte and if the battery is broken no free liquid is available to leak out.

 Gel Cell batteries contain a silica type gel that the battery electrolyte is suspended in, this thick paste like material allows electrons to flow between plates but will not leak from the battery if the case is broken.